 Although there are germs and sick people outside, the only way your newborn is going to catch those germs is if people cough on or touch your baby.
-So as long as you are quick with a stiff arm and strong glance (or loud shout, perhaps even with a bull horn), you should be okay taking your baby for a quick walk after a few days of life.
+So as long as you are quick with a stiff arm and strong glance (or loud shout, perhaps even with a bull horn), you should be okay taking your baby for a quick walk after a few days of life (weather permitting, of course).
 Indeed, we want to see all newborns for a full physical exam on day 3, 4 or 5 at the doctor’s office, so all babies will come out at least once that first week.
 But, it also should be okay to take a quick walk (weather permitting) down the promenade, in the park, or even to get a coffee (decaf please!).

 When your neighbor, best friend, or absolute random, well-meaning Brooklynite approaches the stroller you need to explain and prevent anyone coming within five feet.
 You can blame the pediatrician.
 It’s okay for them to look for a moment from far away, but they really shouldn’t come close or touch your baby.

 As your child gets older, you will likely relax a bit about germs.
 You will still wash their hands often, but the truth is that kids at the playground will share their puffs, goldfish and their germs.
 You choose your battles and do the best you can.
 But with those newborns, it’s always best to be over-protective, and to err on the side of caution.

 Other articles by Dr. Gilgoff: